-- Cruise On/Off Button-Press to turn cruise control on or off.
+Cruise On/Off Button: Press to turn cruise control on or off.
 When cruise control is on, the ICU message center displays relevant cruise control icons and the set speed.
-The speed memory will be retained until the cruise control is disabled with the on/off button, or the ignition is turned off. - Cruise Accelerate/RES Button-Press and hold to increase the set cruise speed.
-Press to resume the set speed. - CNCL Button-Press to pause the cruise control, while retaining the speed setting in memory.
+The speed memory will be retained until the cruise control is disabled with the on/off button, or the ignition is turned off.

+Cruise Accelerate/RES Button: Press and hold to increase the set cruise speed.
+Press to resume the set speed.

+CNCL Button: Press to pause the cruise control, while retaining the speed setting in memory.
 The cruise control can also be disengaged, while retaining the speed memory, by depressing the brake pedal.

-- Cruise Decelerate/SET Button-Press to set the cruise speed while the vehicle is traveling at the desired speed.
-Press and hold to decrease the set cruise speed. - 1.
-To cruise at a particular speed: - Press the on/off button to turn cruise control on. - Depress the accelerator pedal until the speedometer reaches the desired speed.
+Cruise Decelerate/SET Button: Press to set the cruise speed while the vehicle is traveling at the desired speed.
+Press and hold to decrease the set cruise speed.

+To cruise at a particular speed: Press the on/off button to turn cruise control on.
+Depress the accelerator pedal until the speedometer reaches the desired speed.
+Press the cruise decelerate/SET button to set the desired speed.